rachelrondon/website/README.md

-This a re-design / rebuild for my portfolio website.
-This is in-progress and has not been deployed yet.
+This a re-design / rebuild for my portfolio website that is in-progress.

 ## Technologies
 - [Create React App](https://github.com/facebookincubator/create-react-app)